 Gluing is done with a bi-component epoxy.

-Then come the plankings, made of plywood too, (except for the RM1180), which are mechanically hold so that they fit with the hull shape.
+Then come the plankings, made of plywood too, (except for the RM1180, our 39-foot bluewater cruiser), which are mechanically held so that they fit with the hull shape.

 Just before demoulding, we run an inspection of the bulkheads.
 Each of them being structural, they are stratified to the hull.
 We make sure the joints are neat and smooth.

-The hull is then craned up, and the stratification finalized.
+The hull is then craned up, and the stratification finalised.

-Please note that every single piece of plywood is coated with epoxy, so that it is watertight and contribute to the overall stiffness.
+Please note that every single piece of plywood is coated with epoxy, so that it is watertight and contribute to the overall stiffness of the sailing boat.

 The hull is now ready.

-Depending on the model, some furniture are always installed at this stage, before the access becomes tricky…
+Depending on the yacht model, some furniture is always installed at this stage before the access becomes tricky.

-When the deck arrives at the shipyard, we use plywood again for the counter-molding, and install the anti-slip painting as well as some of the deck fitting.
+When the deck arrives at the shipyard, we use plywood again for the counter-moulding, and install the anti-slip painting as well as some of the deck fitting.

-What makes RM technique special is that once deck is positionned over the hull, we apply another layer of epoxy to stratify it to the hull.
-This junction becomes invisible, totally watertight, and highly contributes to the global stiffness.
+What makes RM’s sailing yacht building technique special is that once the deck is positioned over the hull, we apply another layer of epoxy to stratify it to the hull.
+This junction becomes invisible, totally watertight, and highly contributes to the global stiffness of the yacht.

-The colour of your dream is the result of a succession of tasks.
+The colour of your dreams for your family or even solo liveaboard sailboat is the result of a succession of tasks.

-Back to step1, we apply epoxy on the upside-down hull and sand it.
+Back to step one, we apply epoxy on the upside-down hull and sand it.